 Puberty is a normal and healthy part of growing up, it’s a sign that your child or teen is moving both physically and emotionally towards adulthood.
 Puberty can start as early as age 8 or 9 for many children, or it could arrive later around the age of 14.

+Puberty is when your child’s body begins to develop and transition into adulthood.
 We often think of puberty as a specific event - the first period for a girl, the voice breaking or the first wet dream for a boy.
-In fact, puberty is a process and often takes several years with those landmark events coming along some years after the process gets under way.
-The process commonly starts for girls around their tenth or eleventh year and for boys around their eleventh or twelfth year.
-But it just as usual for both sexes to be a year or so earlier, or later.
+In fact, puberty is a gradual process and often takes several years, with those landmark events happening long after puberty gets under way.

-Boys and girls experience similar changes - human bodies have more similarities between sexes than differences.
-It’s useful for parents, and their children too, to be aware of this, and of the particular differences, so even if you have daughter(s) or son(s) only, it helps to brush up on the full range.
+Boys and girls experience many similar changes - human bodies have more similarities between sexes than differences.
+Whether you have only sons or daughters, it is important to brush up on all changes so you are able to share this with your child.

 Boys as well as girls will find the areola, the area around the nipples, enlarges and darkens slightly.
 While for girls the development of breasts is an early and expected sign of puberty as many as one in two boys will also find their nipples pushing out and heavier breast tissue developing, to their acute embarrassment.
 This is called gynaecomastia and is a perfectly normal, passing phase.
 It certainly does not mean that the boy is turning into a woman or has anything amiss in his physical development.
 It usually recedes after a few months, although it can last for 12 to 18 months.